 1st of September is not a full school day, so after the ceremony children return home or hang on with their classmates once the celebrations have finished.
 As the statistics of drinking among teenagers are very high in Lithuania, a few years ago the Seimas (Lithuania’s Parliament) prohibited from selling the alcohol in the supermarkets on the 1st of September.
 This law is meant to stop teenagers from indulging on the first day of the school year.
 The selling of alcohol is prohibited only in the shops and supermarkets, but restaurants and bars are allowed to sell it.

-1st-3rd of September: Vilnius City Fiesta
+From the 1st September till the 3rd of September: Vilnius City Fiesta

 Traditional festival “The Capital Days” held in Vilnius since 1993, will take place in the city on the first weekend of September.
 It is one of the largest cultural celebrations in Vilnius that attracts citizens and city guests with hundreds of events such as concerts, exhibitions, street theatre, fashion shows, movies, carnivals, food markets, etc. Everybody is welcome to join, cause all the cultural events are open and free of charge.

 The main action will take place in a part of the Gediminas avenue from Cathedral square to Lukiskiu square that will take the name of “The Buzzing avenue”.
-All the weekend this street will be full of sounds of music, stylish designers and delicious food market.
+All the weekend this street will be full of sounds of music, stylish designers, and delicious food market.

-More information about the festival here.
+More information and the whole program can be found here.

-31st of August – 17th of September: Eurobasket 2017
+25th of August – 10th of September: FIBA Basketball World Cup

 Lithuanians are not famous only for a good game, but also for devoted and passionate fans.
 During basketball championship, the colours of Lithuania’s flag can be seen everywhere, turning bars, restaurants and people into various hues of yellow, green and red.
 There is also the group of loyal, very energetic fans that always lead the national team in the matches no matter where it takes palce.
 All dressed in green, hundreds of them gather in tournaments waving national three colours flag.
 They sang and blew horns in unison usually for the entire game and get crazy if our team wins